 Post-traumatic stress disorder, also known as PTSD, is one of the most common reactions to highly stressful experiences.
 Although most people associate PTSD with members of the military returning from service in the war, PTSD exists in a wide variety of forms.
 Traumatic events such as car crashes, personal tragedies or natural disasters can trigger PTSD.

-People with PTSD may find themselves reliving trauma through disturbing dreams or vivid memories.
+People with PTSD may find themselves reliving the trauma through disturbing dreams or vivid memories.
 They may have an unusually heightened awareness of their surroundings that make them feel uncomfortable.
 Symptoms of PTSD may include:

 - Difficulty concentrating